stevenrskelton/stevenrskelton.github.io/_posts/2023-11-20-sbt-parallel-compile-optimization-quill-subprojects.md

 %}

 Advanced syntax constructs and a robust type system can increase developer productivity and runtime reliability but also create extra work for the compiler.
-Macro libraries such as [Quill](https://zio.dev/zio-quill/) are effectivily programs written for the compiler, and can represent an unbounded amount of work depending on what they are trying to accomplish.
+Macro libraries such as [Quill](https://zio.dev/zio-quill/) are effectively programs written for the compiler, and can represent an unbounded amount of work depending on what they are trying to accomplish.
-Are there ways to
-structure our Scala 3 code to ensure that we can embrace the rich macro ecosystem without excessively long compile times?
+Are there ways to structure our Scala 3 code to ensure that we can embrace the rich macro ecosystem without excessively long compile times?
 <!--more-->

 {% include table-of-contents.html height="600px" %}